Unit 5 Overview

 As we will discuss in Ethnomathematics, the language of instruction (often English) can be a significant barrier.
 A student from a Nepali or Maithili-speaking home may struggle with word problems not because of a lack of mathematical understanding, but because of linguistic complexity. - Caste and Ethnicity

 Social hierarchies based on caste can also influence classroom dynamics.
-Students from marginalized communities (Dalits, Janajatis) may face implicit bias or lower expectations from teachers, negatively impacting their mathematical identity.
+Students from marginalized communities (Dalits, Janajatis) may face implicit bias or lower expectations from teachers, negatively impacting their mathematical identity. - Teachers face time constraints and heavy workload, which limits their ability to be creative in teaching and implement differentiated teaching strategies effectively.

 How can a mathematics teacher create a "socially just" classroom that actively works against these structural inequalities?